BenjaminOyarzun17/ProcessProphet/README.md

-# Welcome to Process Prophet
+# Welcome to Process Prophet!

 # Integrate our backend into your application
-For more information, **check out the docs**!
+We implemented our backend using a flask backend.
+Therefore, the backend can also be integrated with other frontend projects!
+If you are a frontend developer/data scientist willing to implement our backend into your project, **check out the docs**!
 [documentation site](https://benjaminoyarzun17.github.io/ProcessProphet-SPP/)

-# SPP-process-discovery
+# CLI setup and installation
-it is recommended to install docker desktop for container management.
+We assume you have docker installed in your machine.
+Process prophet does support `CUDA`, however this driver must be configured manually in the `Dockerfile.servercuda`.

-# running with docker compose
+## if not using CUDA
-this commands builds both containers and runs them:
+First, build both containers and run them using docker compose:
 ```sh
 docker compose up --build
 ```